 If you have compressed air systems on your production line, you might need to invest in air dryers to match.
 Moisture in compressed air systems can lead to bacterial growth and corrosion, which may slow down processes and lead to breakdown of equipment.
 An aftercooler can remove most of the water vapor in compressed air, but depending on your application, the aftercooler by itself might not be enough.
 You’ll need to invest in a reliable compressed air dryer, choosing from 4 basic types available on the market today.
-To help you out, here’s an overview of these 4 classifications.
+To help you out, here’s an overview of these 4 classifications of air dryers.

 4 Basic Types of Compressed Air Dryers